 - a dark colored marker

-To make cutting the hearts easier, fold the paper in half 3 times.
+To make the most out of your paper, fold the paper in half 3 times before cutting the hearts.
 So, you fold it half once, fold it in half again and then fold it in half 1 last time.
-At the end, you should have something that looks like this.
+At the end, you’ll have a shall-ish rectangle that looks like tyhis.

 Along the center fold of the paper, cut out a half heart shape.
 The paper below shows the type of line your scissors should follow to get something resembling a heart.

 The 3 folds will allow you to create 4 hearts with just 1 cut.

-Once you have the desired amount of hearts cut out, use the marker to write individual letters on each heart.
+Once you have the desired amount of hearts cut out, use the marker to write individual letters, numbers, or sight words on each heart.
 Use as many letters from the alphabet as you want.
 You can use upper case letters, lower case letters or a combination of the two.

-After writing the letters, fold all of the hearts into a closed position and use your nails or fingertips to press the crease.
+After writing the letters, fold all of the hearts into a closed position and use your nails or fingertips to crease the paper.
 This will help the hearts to stay closed.
-Then, put all of the hearts into a bowl, bucket, pitcher or container of some kind.
+Next, put all of the hearts into a bowl, bucket, pitcher or container of some kind.

-After the activity is set up, get your kids excited by telling them, “It’s going to rain hearts today, just like in the book.”
+If you read Bond’s book, you can get your kids excited by telling them, “It’s going to rain hearts today, just like in the book.”
 Slowly shake the hearts out over your kids’ heads and have them catch all of the hearts they are able to grab mid air.
-While playing, it’s important the kids wear safety goggles to protect their eyes.
+While catching hearts, it’s important the kids wear safety goggles to protect their eyes.

-After all of the hearts have fallen, have your kids open the hearts that they caught and read the letters on the inside.
+After all of the hearts have fallen, have your kids open the hearts that they caught and read the letters, numbers, or sight words on the inside.
 Since they won’t be able to catch all of the hearts at once, you can play the game multiple times.

-This activity can also be adapted to use for sight word practice, number recognition and counting.
+This activity can also be adapted to use for counting, and a variety of math concepts like addition, subtraction, fractions, and more!